zx80/flask-simple-auth/README.md

 #### 7.0 in Future

 Improve code.
-Remove `FSA_MODE` and `FSA_SKIP_PATH` directives to make authentication always on demand.
-This is safe because missing authorizations are treated as errors.
+Remove `FSA_MODE`, `FSA_SKIP_PATH` and `FSA_CHECK` directives to make
+authentication *always* on demand.
+This is safe because missing authorizations are treated as errors and route are closed by default.

 #### 6.0 on 2022-02-13